School Logo

 Learning ladders for each lesson really dig down into the substantive knowledge, showing the granular detail which is the focus of our teaching and learning.
 It helps the children to understand what exactly they need to know as well as how well they are doing at each step.

-Have a look at our long term plan.
-It shows where we teach all the units of learning for every subject.
-For foundation subjects, such as History, Geography or DT, we think carefully about the order of learning within a year and across the whole school.
+Have a look at our long term plans.
+They shows where we teach all the units of learning for every subject.
+In Key Stage 1 and Key Stage 2, for foundation subjects (such as History, Geography or DT) we think carefully about the order of learning within a year and across the whole school.
 Learning in EYFS provides the building blocks for units in Key Stage 1.
 This then links to further learning in our two mid Key Stage 2 classes, and then the final development in Year 6, where children achieve the end point in their primary school learning.

 Top